-There was a slow response from the respondents mainly because most of them were very busy with their work.
+There may be a slow response from the respondents mainly because most of them may be very busy with their work.
 However, this did not impair the findings of this study because the researcher persisted to follow up the appointments until the exercise was completed.